a25patel/data-structures/data_types/numbers_1.md

 * Dave is younger than Alice but older than Eve
 * Eve is older than Carol and older than Bob

-In this question, you have a set of constraints you need the numbers to adhere to, but in order to achieve the final result you might need to use some comparison statements to test whether the numbers you input actually work.
-In the final answer you submit, _our_ code will check _your_ code to make sure the numbers come out properly, so writing yourself an if statement to check each constraint will help you figure out the answer faster.

 ### !end-question

 ### !placeholder